Student Job Interview Questions and Answers

-Interviewers will ask you a lot of questions about yourself.
+Interviewers will ask you a lot of questions about you.
 Some of these will be straightforward questions about your education and work history.
-Others will be about your character such as your strengths and weaknesses.
+Others will be about your character, such as your strengths and weaknesses.

 High School Job Interview Questions and Answers: Even though high school students don't have much, if any, work experience, it's still important to be prepared to answer questions about your ability to do the job and your education and school activities.